diamonddudetcg/Disco-Inferno/docs/banlist.md

 [You can find the EDOPRO banlist here](https://drive.google.com/file/d/1Df9PABZ7ygmywF9Sc3dOoblOz1YyMcwt/view?usp=sharing).
 Open the link, click on the three dots in the top right and then click Download.

 The banlist file goes into the lflists folder in your EDOPRO installation folder.

-Assuming you use Windows, it usually is C:/ProjectIgnis/lflists
+If you use Windows, it usually is C:/ProjectIgnis/lflists

+If you use Android, it usually is EDOPRO/lflists

 EDOPRO will not recognize a change in banlists while it is open.
 You will have to restart EDOPRO for the changes to be reflected.